rana/ora/README.md

 or if an error occurs, `Next` returns false setting `Row` to nil.
 Any error in `Next` is assigned to `Err`.
 Calling `Next` increments `Index` and method `Len` returns the total number of rows processed.
 The `NextRow` method is convenient for returning a single row. `NextRow` calls `Next` and returns `Row`.
+'ColumnNames' returns the names of columns defined by the SQL select statement.

 `ResultSet` has two usages. `ResultSet` may be returned from `Statement.Fetch` when prepared with a SQL select
 statement: